AntonVoropaiev/Earnzy/privacy/index.md

-# Privacy Policy — Bounty Budget
+# Privacy Policy — Earnzy

 **Effective date:** March 5, 2026
-**App name:** Bounty Budget
+**App name:** Earnzy
 **Developer:** Bounty LLC
 **Contact email:** support@bountyapps.com

-This Privacy Policy explains how Bounty Budget (“the App”, “we”, “us”) collects, uses, and shares information when you use the App.
+This Privacy Policy explains how Earnzy (“the App”, “we”, “us”) collects, uses, and shares information when you use the App.

 ---

-## 1) What Bounty Budget is (and is not)
+## 1) What Earnzy is (and is not)
-Bounty Budget is a personal finance and budgeting app that helps you track income, expenses, and goals.
+Earnzy is a personal finance and budgeting app that helps you track income, expenses, and goals.

 - **No bank sync:** The App does **not** connect to your bank accounts.
 You manually enter transactions and account data.
 - **No user accounts:** The App does **not** require registration and does **not** ask for your name, email, phone number, or other direct identifiers.